 After this has been done, when the thief tries to open a new account using Mr J’s details, the lender will see the Cifas flag and will have to contact him to ask if has applied for this credit – he can then say No.

-This won’t stop Mt J taking out ant further credit, it just means that his applications will take a few extra days to process.
+This won’t damage Mr J’s credit score and it won’t stop Mr J himself taking out any further credit.
+It just means that his real applications will take a few extra days to process.

 Top tip – check credit records 6 months before applying for a mortgage

 You can try your best to keep your information private and be alert for phone, etc and email scams.
 But you can never rule it out totally.

 Here is the sad story of someone who only found out about identity theft when her mortgage application was declined: ‘Having my identity stolen cost me £10,000’.